 The Compensation Committee meets in person at least on a quarterly basis and on such other occasions as may be required to discuss and vote upon significant issues affecting the compensation policy of the Company.
 The meeting schedule for the year is planned in the preceding year.
 The Company Secretary (and on some occasions, the Chief Administrative Officer assisted) assists the chairman of the Compensation Committee in preparing the agenda for meetings and assists the Compensation Committee in complying with the relevant rules and regulations.
 The relevant papers for the Compensation Committee meeting were dispatched to Compensation Committee members in accordance with the CG Code.
-Members of the Compensation Committee meeting, minutes are circulated to the members of the Compensation Committee for their comment and review prior to their approval of the minutes at the following or a subsequent Compensation Committee meeting.
+Members of the Compensation Committee may include matters for discussion in the agenda if the need arises.
+Upon the conclusion of the Compensation Committee meeting, minutes are circulated to the members of the Compensation Committee for their comment and review prior to their approval of the minutes at the following or a subsequent Compensation Committee meeting.